Harbor Maintenance Trust Fund

 Unfortunately, the lock infrastructure is old and in need of repair and replacement.
 The two operating locks at Sault Ste Marie were constructed in 1948 and 1968.
-In 2007, the Corps of Engineers began a multi-year program to rehabilitate and modernize the Soo Locks’ infrastructure at a total cost of $105 million.
+In 2007, the Corps of Engineers began a multi-year Asset Renewal Program to rehabilitate and modernize the Soo Locks’ infrastructure at a total estimated cost of $181 million.
 The goal of this program is to improve the efficiency of lock operations and reduce the risk of lock failure and possible vessel delays.

-The FY2017 budget provides $5.9 million to rehabilitate Soo Lock infrastructure – a shortfall of $8.25 million compared to the amount needed.
-Congress should provide adequate funds in the Fiscal Year 2017 Energy and Water Development Appropriations Bill to ensure continuation of the Soo Lock Asset Renewal Program.
+The FY2018 budget provides $9.3 million to rehabilitate Soo Lock infrastructure – a shortfall of $13.95 million compared to the amount needed in FY18.
+Congress should provide adequate funds in the Fiscal Year 2018 Energy and Water Development Appropriations Bill to ensure continuation of the Soo Lock Asset Renewal Program.

 Seaway Lock Rehabilitation

-The Water Resources Development Act of 2007 authorized the Secretary of Transportation to spend up to $134 million to repair and rehabilitate the Eisenhower and Snell Locks on the St. Lawrence River in upstate New York.
-In response, the Saint Lawrence Seaway Development Corporation (SLSDC) initiated a 10-year asset renewal program to rehabilitate the Seaway’s lock infrastructure and other capital assets.
+The Water Resources Development Act of 2007 authorized the Secretary of Transportation to initiate a program to repair and rehabilitate the Eisenhower and Snell Locks on the St. Lawrence River in upstate New York.
+In response, the Saint Lawrence Seaway Development Corporation (SLSDC) initiated a asset renewal program to rehabilitate the Seaway’s lock infrastructure and other capital assets.
 Originally constructed in 1959, the Seaway connects the Great Lakes to the Atlantic Ocean and provides Great Lakes states with access to world trade.
-Congress should approve the Administration’s FY2017 budget request of $36 million for the SLSDC, which includes $17.4 million to continue the asset renewal program.
+Congress should approve the Administration’s FY2018 budget request of $36 million for the SLSDC, which includes $17.4 million to continue the asset renewal program.

 Great Lakes Breakwater Reconstruction